runter-vom-mattenwagen/otpcli/README.md

 ## Usage

 Easiest way is simply type ```otp.sh``` and select a service from the list.
-The second easiest method is to type ```otp.sh <SERVICENAME>```, without the suffix key oder key.gpg.
+The second easiest method is to type ```otp.sh <SERVICENAME>```, without the suffix .key or .key.gpg.
 Both options answer with the one-time password which you should copy in time into the appropriate field.

 The command line options "-n" and "-e" are currently sort of dummy. :-)